Last updated on March 12, 2026

 Journey to Eternity is probably one of the easiest Ixalan flip lands to transform.
 It can keep one of your creatures safe in the meantime, both because of its effect and because some opponents may be hesitant to let you transform it.

-As Atzal, Cave of Eternity you can consistently return creatures from your graveyard for a pretty cheap mana cost.
+As Atzal, Cave of Eternity you can consistently return creatures from your graveyard for a pretty cheap activation cost.
 This works well in self-mill and delve decks since you’re filling your graveyard with creatures from your deck.

 #20.
 Arguel’s Blood Fast / Temple of Aclazotz